Hong Kong's Apple Daily editorial writer arrested at airport

 HONG KONG (AP) — An editorial writer of the now-defunct Hong Kong pro-democracy newspaper Apple Daily was arrested at the airport on Sunday night while attempting to leave the city, local media reported.

-Local newspaper South China Morning Post and online news outlet Citizen News cited unidentified sources stating that editorial writer Fung Wai-kong was arrested on suspicion of foreign collusion to endanger national security.
+Local newspaper South China Morning Post and online news outlet Citizen News cited unidentified sources saying that editorial writer Fung Wai-kong was arrested on suspicion of foreign collusion to endanger national security.